smithlabs/hello-world-terraform-go-demo/README.md

 💡 Below are links to the examples and tests included in this repo.

-- [Example](https://github.com/smithlabs/hello-world-terraform-go-demo/tree/main/examples/complete) - A complete example of the "Hello, World!" deploy.
+- [Complete Example](https://github.com/smithlabs/hello-world-terraform-go-demo/tree/main/examples/complete) - A complete example of the "Hello, World!" deploy.
 - [Tests](https://github.com/smithlabs/hello-world-terraform-go-demo/tree/main/test) - Automatically deploy the example above, see if the ELB returns "Hello, World!", and then destroy the deployed resources.

 ## ⚙️ Modules